rm2thaddeus/video-timeline-analyzer/docs/ROADMAP.md

 ## Next Logical Step

-**Ensure Cursor and Code Assistant Plugins Operate in WSL2**
+**Ensure Cursor and Code Assistant Plugins Operate in Windows**
-- To guarantee all code generation, automation, and AI-assisted development occurs in the correct (GPU-accelerated, Linux-native) environment, make sure Cursor and any code assistant plugins are running in your WSL2 shell.
+- To guarantee all code generation, automation, and AI-assisted development occurs in the correct (GPU-accelerated, Windows-native) environment, make sure Cursor and any code assistant plugins are running in your Windows shell.
 - **How to do this:**
-  - Open your project folder in VSCode or Cursor using the "Remote - WSL" extension (or equivalent for your editor).
+  - Open your project folder in VSCode or Cursor on Windows.
-  - Confirm that the integrated terminal and all code execution are happening in the Ubuntu/WSL2 environment (you should see your Linux username and home directory in the prompt, e.g., `aitor@AitorMSI:~`).
+  - Confirm that the integrated terminal and all code execution are happening in the Windows environment (you should see your Windows username and path in the prompt, e.g., `C:\Users\aitor>`).
-  - If using plugins, ensure they are enabled and configured for the WSL2 context.
+  - If using plugins, ensure they are enabled and configured for the Windows context.
 - This step is essential for reproducibility, full GPU acceleration, and seamless scientific development.

 *This step ensures that all future development, automation, and troubleshooting are performed in the intended environment, maximizing reliability and scientific rigor.*